kr15h/ofxPiMapper/README.md

 Version history
 ------------
+None version yet.
+Will be updated as soon first working code is uploaded.
+Tasks for version 0.1:
++ ofxPiMapper source with a triangle surface
++ simple example source

 It make sense to include a version history here (newest releases first), describing new features and changes to the addon.
 Use [git tags](http://learn.github.com/p/tagging.html) to mark release points in your repo, too!

 ### Version 0.1 (Date):